firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-04-a-letter-to-my-sister.md

 author-img: nilah-magruder.jpg
 author-bio: |
   Nilah Magruder is a writer and illustrator based in Los Angeles.
 Her picture book _How to Find a Fox_ was published by Feiwel & Friends and her award-winning webcomic, _M.F.K._, is available in print from Insight Editions.
 She has written for Marvel and drawn storyboards for DreamWorks and Disney.
 She is currently illustrating _Creaky Acres_, a middle-grade graphic novel written by Calista Brill.
 When she is not working, Nilah is reading fantasy novels, watching movies, roller-skating, and fighting her cat for control of her desk chair.
 Her website is at [www.nilahmagruder.com](http://www.nilahmagruder.com).
-proofread: false
+proofread: true
 ---

-My dearest Cassa,First, please extend my congratulations to Princess Fortuita on her pending nuptials to Sir Archibald.
+My dearest Cassa,

+First, please extend my congratulations to Princess Fortuita on her pending nuptials to Sir Archibald.
 I am happy for your charge, though I could not have guessed she would settle on "The Singed Knight" of your letters, or that he would settle on her, after you so soundly roasted him.
 I daresay he has more than proved himself to Fortuita, and you and her parents will have to content yourselves with that.

 To your last correspondence, yes, I am still on the search for my replacement.
 I would like to get another guardian settled before the dormant season.
 I can't imagine there will be any knights to come calling until the spring, but it will give Larissa time to get acquainted with her new chaperone.